What is a Small Press, and Should You Publish With One?

 Small presses pull far less than ten figures a year.
 But they maintain strong brand identities with their highly curated lists, winning devotion from authors and readers alike.
 Most of their output consists of indie critical darlings — the kind of sophisticated, imaginative books that other writers adore, even if they're unlikely to show up in an airport bookshop.

 Still, small press releases aren't always hipster diamonds in the rough.
 These scrappy publishers have also brought us some hyped-up, movie-making, New York Times bestselling hits over the years.
 Remember Pride and Prejudice and Zombies, the cheeky Regency romance meets B-movie horror mashup that turned into Lily James flick?
 That was a small press book.
 So was Carmen Maria Machado's dazzling short story collection, Her Body and Other Parties, one of the most talked-about titles of 2017.
-There's also Ransom Riggs's wonderfully eccentric YA fantasy debut, Miss Peregrine's Home for Peculiar Children — it spent 45 weeks on the NYT bestsellers list and spawned a punchy Tim Burton adaptation.
+There's also Ransom Riggs's wonderfully eccentric young adult fiction debut, Miss Peregrine's Home for Peculiar Children — it spent 45 weeks on the NYT bestsellers list and spawned a punchy Tim Burton adaptation.

 Now that you know what small presses can do, let's get into exactly what a small press is —and what you can expect if you ink a book deal with one.
 Then, we’ll go over the pros and cons of working with one instead of with a big publishing house.